 Fraunces Tavern Museum is a repository for the material culture of Colonial America, the American Revolution, and Early American history.
 Since 1907, the Museum has been a vehicle to preserve the artifacts of America’s cultural legacy.
 Using these artifacts as evidence from the past, the Museum is able to interpret humanity at a specific time and place.

-Located above the Long Room, this exhibit explains the history of the organization that saved Fraunces Tavern.
-Visitors can learn about the SRNY and its community involvement through the displays of artifacts, images and plaques, which are kept in original early 20th century museum cases, built by Tiffany & Company.
+Located above the Long Room, this exhibition explains the history of the organization that saved Fraunces Tavern.
+Visitors can learn about the SRNY and its community involvement through the displays of artifacts, images, and plaques which are kept in original early 20th century museum cases, built by Tiffany & Company.